-It’s not nutritious like oatmeal muffins, but it did serve to remind me and my children alike that I can, in fact, make something that they love for breakfast.
+It’s not nutritious like oatmeal muffins, but it does remind me and my children alike that I can, in fact, make something that they love for breakfast.
 Sometimes, you just need a win.
 You know?

 1 teaspoon xanthan gum (omit if your blend already contains it)